beamer-bridge/beamer/docs/source/whitepaper.rst

 To make the protocol easier to reason about and implement, only two actors can participate in a challenge: the original claimer, and the initial challenger.
 This raises the concern that, after doing its false claim, Charles could challenge himself to prevent Bob from challenging him.
-This will let Bob control the state of his challenge and he will be able to let it expire with his claim successful as an outcome.
+This will let Charlie control the state of his challenge and he will be able to let it expire with his claim successful as an outcome.

 To prevent this successful `self-challenged claim` to allow Charles to withdraw Alice's deposit, Bob can fill Alice's request